-CRBSIs (catheter-related bloodstream infection) continue to be associated with considerable morbidity and mortality and cause high treatment costs.
+CRBSIs (catheter-related bloodstream infections) continue to be associated with considerable morbidity and mortality and cause high treatment costs.

-Bacteria can reach the bloodstream via the outer surface of the catheter or through the lumen of the CVAD or through the lumen of the CVAD; they lodge in the biofilm and are protected there against immune mechanisms (phagocytosis, antibodies) and also partially against antibiotics.
-Gram-positive bacteria are responsible for about 50 – 70 % of CRBSIs.
+Microorganisms can reach the bloodstream via the outer surface of the CVAD or through the lumen; they lodge in the biofilm and are protected against immune mechanisms (phagocytosis, antibodies) and also partially against antibiotics.
+Gram-positive bacteria are responsible for about 50 – 70 % of CRBSI.
 In a European CRBSI prevalence study, gram-positive bacteria were detected in 71 %, gram-negative bacteria in 22 % and fungi in 7 %.
-The 5 most common micro-organisms were coagulase-negative staphylococci, Staphylococcus aureus, Candida spp., Enterococcus spp. and Pseudomonas spp(3).
+The 5 most common microorganisms were coagulase-negative staphylococci, Staphylococcus aureus, Candida spp., Enterococcus spp. and Pseudomonas spp.
+(5)

 - Mermel, L. A. (2001).
 “New technologies to prevent intravascular catheter-related bloodstream